pjrebsch/memorb/README.md

 ### Aliasing overridden methods

-Using `alias_method` in Ruby will create a copy under the new name of the existing method implementation found at that time.
+Using `alias_method` in Ruby will create a copy of the method implementation found at that time.
 This means that the aliased method will have different behavior relative to when the method was overridden by Memorb.
-If the method was aliased before override by Memorb, then it's calls will not reference the cache of the original method, but if aliased after the override, then it will.
+If the method was aliased before override by Memorb, then its calls will not reference the cache of the original method, but if aliased after the override, then such calls will reference the cache.

 ### Alias method chaining on overridden methods